mannkind/thenullpointer.net/content/homelab.md

 - [Zigbee2MQTT](https://www.zigbee2mqtt.io) - Manages the zigbee network.
 - [Plex](https://plex.tv) - media streaming with hardware transcoding.
 - [Jellyfin](https://jellyfin.org) - open-source media stream; still has a long way to go to be better than Plex.
+- [ESPHome](https://esphome.io) - a sensor framework for ESP8266 and ESP32 micro-controllers; I use it for most of my other custom IoT devices like my thermostat actuator, garage door actuator, fireplace actuator, etc.
+- [Wireguard](https://www.wireguard.com) - a secure connection into my home network.